 Archie is unkindly treated by his loafer son-in-law and daughter when a scraggly hippy couple arrives at 10 pm and refuses to leave.
 Meathead and Gloria invited the hippies to stay the night without asking Archie’s permission and act as though he has no right to refuse.
 Archie says, “Y’hear that, Edith?
 I send in the mortgage payments; they send out the invitations.”

 The unmarried hippies insist on sleeping together on the living room floor.
 At 12.30 am, Archie offers them $10 to stay in a motel, and they still refuse to leave.
-Referring to the male hippy, Gloria says, “But Dad, you used to like him.”
+Gloria says of the male hippy, “But Dad, you used to like him.”

 Archie replies, “Yes, I liked him when he was a nice clean engineering student, who used to dream about building bridges and banks.
 Now he looks like someone who wants to blow ‘em up.”

-The extraordinary point here is that, according to Rob Reiner, who co-wrote the script, Archie is not only wrong to say no to a pair of dirty hippies copulating on his living room floor in the middle of the night, but immoral to boot.
+The extraordinary point here is that, according to Rob Reiner, who co-wrote the script, Archie is not only wrong to say no to a pair of dirty hippies copulating on his living room floor in the middle of the night but immoral to boot.
 How many Americans would agree with Archie’s position?
 Answer – most of them.
-Not only would they side with Archie, but they would learn from him exactly how to deal with unwanted hippy pests.
+Not only would they side with Archie, but they would also learn how to deal with unwanted hippy pests from him.
 Tell them straight to their face, “Get out!”

 His jinx continued when someone persuaded the director of the film ‘Fire Sale‘ to include Reiner in the cast.
 He was given the part of an asthmatic who groaned and moaned so much, the film was a flop.
 From Wikipedia: ‘The film was panned by critics.
 Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it “a hideous comedy”… On his year-end list of the worst films of 1977 in “decreasing order of lousiness,” he named Fire Sale first… Kevin Thomas of the Los Angeles Times called it “a lethally crass, singularly unfunny comedy” and “about as funny as arson.”
 Gary Arnold of The Washington Post described the film as “boorish” and “animated by naked hostility and vindictiveness rather than satirical perception or adroitness.”
 Leonard Maltin’s film guide assigned its lowest possible grade of BOMB and called it “Truly unbearable.”‘

 Johnny Speight’s jinx jumped onto Norman Lear, who passed it on to Rob Reiner.
 Poor old Rob thought he did great work in All in the Family, fighting conservatives, but in fact, the award-winning show did far more to help conservatives.
-Archie Bunker helped generations of kids understand why hippies were wrong about so many issues.
-They grew up to be adults who still call Reiner ‘Meathead’ because they sided with Archie.
+Archie Bunker helped generations of kids understand why hippies were wrong about many issues.
+They still call Reiner ‘Meathead’ as adults because they sided with Archie.
 It is doubtful that Reiner understands why, which is a symptom of his meatheadedness.
 He once said, “I could win the Nobel Prize, and they’d write, “Meathead wins the Nobel Prize.”

-That is true, Rob, but if that happens, you will not be the first meathead to receive one.
+That is true, Rob, but you will not be the first meathead to receive one if that happens.

 So, who is this knucklehead, anyway?